Taukkyan War Cemetery477 Votes Currently Open [Closes at 05:00 pm]

 - By rented car from city centre.

 Love this?
-Explore the entire list of things to do in Yangon before you plan your trip.
+Explore the entire list of places to visit in Yangon before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Yangon and book an accommodation of your choice.